zongzw-nginx/nginx-njs-usecases/README.md

 # nginx-njs-usecases

-This is a project for demonstrating NJS abilities in NGINX.
+This is a project for demonstrating NGINX NJS usage and abilities.

 In this code repository, there are several NJS usecase implementations.

-All the implementations are encapsulated as the docker image.
+All the usecases are in separate folders.

-See `Dockerfile` for more details such as nginx version, modules, compiling process, etc.
+* For installation from source, see `Dockerfile` for more details such as nginx version, modules, compiling process, etc.

+* For running usecases, see `docker-compose.yml` under each usecase folder.

 ## Dependencies